-Source of underlying data: Credit Suisse Global Investment Returns Yearbook 2021 (Credit Suisse Research Institute, 2021) by Elroy Dimson, Paul Marsh, and Mike Staunton.
+Source of underlying data: Credit Suisse Global Investment Returns Yearbook 2022 (Credit Suisse Research Institute, 2022) by Elroy Dimson, Paul Marsh, and Mike Staunton.
 Copyright © Elroy Dimson, Paul Marsh, and Mike Staunton.

-Dimson, Marsh, and Staunton observe larger equity returns earned in the second half of the twentieth century than in the first half due to (i) major / global wars being averted, (ii) corporate cash flows growing faster than investors anticipated (fueled by rapid technological change and unprecedented growth in productivity and efficiency), (iii) transaction and monitoring costs falling over the course of the century, and (iv) required rates of return on equity declining because of diminished business and investment risks.
+Dimson, Marsh, and Staunton observe larger equity returns earned in the second half of the twentieth century than in the first half due to (i) major / global wars being averted, (ii) corporate cash flows growing faster than investors anticipated (fueled by rapid technological change and unprecedented growth in productivity and efficiency), (iii) transaction and monitoring costs falling (i.e., improved governance) over the course of the century, and (iv) required rates of return on equity declining because of diminished business and investment risks.